Accident Compensation Claims and Payouts – Your Guide.

 What is a serious injury claim payout?

-There’s no specific ‘serious injury’ category for personal injury claims, however, claims involving serious injuries across all claim types are more likely to include lump sum payouts.
-Remember that personal injury compensation is to cover your losses, often where your injury is caused by someone else’s negligence.
+There’s no specific ‘serious injury’ category for personal injury claims; however, claims involving serious injuries across all claim types are more likely to include lump sum payouts.
+Remember that personal injury compensation is to cover your losses, often when your injury is caused by someone else’s negligence.
 Depending on the circumstances of your accident, if your injury is severe, this can include future loss of earnings (i.e. compensation for the earnings you would have made if you hadn’t been injured) and non-economic loss in the form of pain and suffering.

 Can I claim a back injury compensation payout?